MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/voice-channel-agent-experience.md

   > [!NOTE]
   > The **Link to conversation** button is disabled after you end the voice call.
 Open account or contact on a new tab and select **Link to conversation** to link record (customer or case) to conversation.

-- **Transcription**: When the transcription and recording service is enabled by your administrator, the conversation between you and the customer is automatically transcribed in real time, which means that you as an agent don't need to take notes during the call.
+- **Transcription**: When your administrator enables the transcription and recording service, the conversation between you and the customer is automatically transcribed in real time.
+This means that you don't need to take notes during the call.
 This feature also helps your supervisor or agent (in a call transfer) to see the call history.
 - **Sentiment analysis**: The transcript also powers *live* sentiment analysis.
 This means that you or your supervisor can instantly view and gauge the customer's mood and feeling via the sentiment icons.

 ## Report a phone number as spam